umeshramya/jwt-http/README.md

             name : "Umesh Bilagi",
             age : 47,
             sex : "male",
-            middle : previous.property_specific
+            middle : req.property_specific
         });
-        console.log(previous);//this is from previous middile ware
     });

 ```

 ## Front end
-Front end assets also are to be routed in order to be included in html pages
+Front end assets can also be routed in order to be included in html pages but advice is use public folder method see below
 app.sendFile(url, contentType ,path);
 1. url is route
 2. contentType is Content-Type i.e text/html, text/javascript, text/css